ringcentral/integration-blog/_posts/2019-01-24-how-to-keep-safe-as-a-client.md

 ```
 ### Try to reconnect

 After cut off connections, We need to recover as soon as possbile, Because currently the system is not complete.
-In order to automatically recover connection we need to define a standard, like previously how we judge a system is unavailable, we need to define whether a system is abaliable again.
+In order to automatically recover connection we need to define a standard, like previously how we judge a system is unavailable, we need to define whether a system is avaliable again.
-- Threshold, for example, there are 100 success request within 5 seconds.
+- Threshold, for example, there are 100 success requests within 5 seconds.
-- Percentage, for example, there are 95% success request within 10 seconds.
+- Percentage, for example, there are 95% success requests within 10 seconds.

 It also contains time window, threshold and percentage.
-But there is a slight difference: most of the time, the system will keep unavailable for a momment, So we can check in a fixed times(30s for example).
+But there is a slight difference: most of the time, the system will keep unavailable for a moment, So we can check in a fixed times(30s for example).

 ```python
 successCount = 0;